amoriello/trust-line-ios/README.md

 ![](https://github.com/amoriello/trust-line-ios/raw/develop/demos/demo_pairing.gif)

+This is the first view.
+You only need to go through this step once.

 - You need to connect the token to a power source, like a USB port.
 - Make sure the bluetooth is enabled
 - Push the pair button (central) in order to start the paring procedure